Fuxiao-Gao/Data-Analysis_Portfolio/README.md

 # CovidData-Analysis

-Welcome to my comprehensive COVID-19 data analysis portfolio.
-The analysis takes into account datasets sourced from Our World in Data and provides a deep dive into various insights that can be gleaned from the data.
-The portfolio covers the complete data pipeline, from data collection to visualization, providing you with a meticulous study that you can trust.
+Welcome to my in-depth COVID-19 data analysis portfolio!
+Drawing from datasets sourced from Our World in Data spanning from 2020 to May 2023, this portfolio dives deep into myriad insights surrounding the pandemic.
+Traverse the complete data journey with me – from meticulous collection to vivid visualization – and gain a comprehensive understanding of the pandemic's data landscape that you can rely on.

 # 🚀 Features
 **Data Cleaning**: Leveraging the power of Python to ensure a clean dataset by removing anomalies and missing values. <br />